Raymondvonz/CodeWords/W11/readme.md

 something I changed:

 After I re-read the GRAMMATRON.
-It came across to me that I need to add another pop up window that contains the last paragraph of the novel
+It came across to me that I need to add another pop up window that contains the last paragraph of the novel.

 >"BREAKING NEWS!
 MACROWORLDMEDIA DECLARES WAR!
 PAY PER VIEW ON CHANNEL X!
 CHECK NOW FOR PRICES...

+It will definately add a little spark to the final artwork.
+So I decided to make this window transparent when mouse is hovering above.